MaharshiChetan/Node-API/backend/README.md

 ---

-### Part 5, Add passport-jwt and send less information about the user
+### Add passport-jwt and send less information about the user

 - Create a secret password for the jwt
 - Add passport-jwt and create the strategy